devon-artmeier/mcd-mode-1-library/README.md

 need to make sure the Sub CPU's IRQ2 gets triggered.
 You can go about this in 2 ways:

 * Call **SubCpuInitIrq2** inside the wait loop, which approximates the timing of the IRQ2 triggers to avoid messing with the VDP.
+An example of this usage:

       WaitSubCpuStart:
-              jsr     SubCpuInitIrq2            ; Trigger IRQ2 and wait
+              jsr     SubCpuInitIrq2            ; Trigger IRQ2 and delay
               ; Check if the Sub CPU program has started running bra.s   WaitSubCpuStart           ; Loop until it has started
-* Call **TriggerSubCpuIrq2** manually to fit your specific needs (i.e. using your V-BLANK interrupt handler).
+* Call **TriggerSubCpuIrq2** manually to fit your specific needs.
+An example using the V-BLANK interrupt handler:

       WaitSubCpuStart:
               ; Check if the Sub CPU program has started running